Fri Oct 22, 2010

 If wmctrl is missing from your computer type “sudo apt-get install wmctrl” in the terminal.

 The word “GIMP” appears twice in the script.
 It’s used to find which window you want to resize.
 You can replace it with any other name like “Office” or “Firefox”.
 Just observe the title of the window you want to resize.
 Choose a word that is only present in that window, and not in others.
-The first line in the script moves the window to 0,0 and resizes it to 1280,720.
+The first line in the script sets gravity to 0, moves the window to 0,0 and resizes it to 1280,720.
 The second line brings the window to front.

 Then I added a new shortcut so I can easily execute the script by pressing a key combination.
 This is done in “System > Preferences > Keyboard Shortcuts”, in the top menu in Ubuntu.